danieltomer1/CVVideoPlayer/README.md

 <details>
 <summary>Recorder class</summary>

-The recorder class is an object that can be used to record whatever is being played in the video player.
-By default, the video will be saved in an "outputs" folder which will be created in the CWD.
+The Recorder class can be used to record whatever is being played in the video player.
+By default, the video will be saved in an "outputs" folder which will be automatically created in the CWD.

-To use the recorder:
+To use the Recorder:
 ```python
 from cvvideoplayer import VideoPlayer, Recorder
 video_player = VideoPlayer(